 (2) Subtracting from the hospital’s total hospital-only expenses the amount of the hospital’s bad debt;

-(3) Subtracting from the amount reached in subparagraph (2) the hospital taxes paid to the State during the hospital’s fiscal
+(3) Subtracting from the amount reached in subparagraph (2) the hospital taxes paid to the State during the hospital’s fiscal year; and

 (4) Dividing the amount reached in subparagraph (3) by the product of: